Community Service Silver Stole Program

 Religious Service: In order to be applicable to a student's Knights of the Silver Stole hours, an activity may NOT be directly involved with the rituals, services, or ceremonies of any specific religion or fundraising to support a specific religion or religious institution.
 Examples of non-approved activities include, but are not limited to singing in the choir, candle lighting, reading from religious texts, altar service, etc..
 The activity needs to be "above and beyond" being a good member of the church.
 Acceptable church-related activities would be youth groups serving a meal at a homeless shelter, mission trips, or other group activities that benefit the community.

 Electronic verification forms must be completed for each activity for which a student volunteers.
-Students may only use the Google Form for documenting hours.
-The Google verification form for hours completed has a PURPLE background.
+Students may only use the Google Form for documenting hours (form below).

 Students may keep their own log for repeated volunteer work, but should transfer hours onto the official Google Form for verification.
 For purposes of documenting hours, students should round hours to the nearest .25 hour (.25 hours = 15 minutes).
 Unofficial logs/letters will not be accepted.